uoregon-libraries/newspaper-curation-app/changelogs/2021-sftpgo.md

 - Database migration, e.g.:
   - `goose -dir ./db/migrations/ mysql "<user>:<password>@tcp(<db host>:3306)/<database name>" up`
 - Set up SFTPGo if desired.
 The docs cover
   [SFTPGo integration](https://uoregon-libraries.github.io/newspaper-curation-app/setup/sftpgo-integration/),
   including how to *not* integrate with SFTPGo.
   - Note that if you don't integrate, but had been relying on the SFTP fields, you will lose this functionality.
 Due to maintenance difficulties and complexity in trying to wrangle conditional use of this data, NCA will no longer manage those fields or even display them.
+- If you switch from a traditional sftp daemon to sftpgo, there will be a service disruption publishers need to be made aware of.